2024-databases-bereacollege/project-milestones/README.md

 Attributes: OrganizationID, Organization_Name, Email, Phone, DateofStart, ContactPerson.

 Service: The type of services that one organization can provide
-Attributes: ServiceID, Service_Type OrganizationID (foreign key)
+Attributes: ServiceID, Service_Type, OrganizationID (foreign key)

 Inventory: the organization has an inventory of clothing, hygiene kits, and food, and there are some guidelines about how many items can a neighbor have.
 These guidelines are always changing on a case-by-case basis.
 UP also envisions this process being automatize and displayed on their website so donors can see what the organization needs the most.
 Attributes: Item_Number, VolunteerID, ExpirationDate, NumerofItem, Description_of_Item